AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

 {{% alert title="Note" color="info"%}}In a production OpenCue deployment,
 you might run many hundreds of RQD rendering servers.{{% /alert %}}

+Docker Compose downloads images of Cuebot and RQD corresponding to the latest release of OpenCue.

 The Docker Compose deployment process also configures the database and applies any database migrations.
 The deployment process creates a `db-data` directory